wizbanicus/123fpp/README.md

   - participants can view results in each round of the RCV vote.
   - if any candidate passes the threshold to win, voters are advised that if they included this candidate as one of the 3, they should probably vote for them in the FPP election

+## will it work?
+- I dunno, it might be that there are not enough voters who are interested however it may be especially valuable in FPP elections with very low turnout (eg council elections) as the people that do vote may be more interested.